mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

-If the application transmits media that does not saturate path bandwidth and paces its transmission, more heavy-handed congestion control mechanisms (drastic reductions in the sending rate when loss is detected, with much slower increases when losses are no longer detected) should rarely come into play.
+If the application transmits media that does not saturate path bandwidth and paces its transmission, more heavy-handed congestion control mechanisms (drastic reductions in the sending rate when loss is detected, with much slower increases when losses are no longer being detected) should rarely come into play.
 If the application chooses RoQ as its transport, sends enough media to saturate the path bandwidth, and does not adapt it's sending rate, drastic measures will be required to avoid sustained or oscillating congestion along the path.